Flameancer/word-finder/README.md

 To run the word finder just add the path of the text file as a single commandline argument.

-example: `python word finder.py somedocument.txt`
+example: `python "word finder.py" somedocument.txt`